tahani319/DS_EDA_examples/README.md

 - ##### irrigation
 - ##### chicken weights

-i do them in R and markdown
+I do them in R and markdown

-i do some analysis, explore data, do some analysis and data visualization
+I do some analysis, explore data  and data visualization